cosmic-sizing-tool/cosmic-sizing-tool/README.md

  .controller('RegistrationCtrl', ['$scope', '$translate', function ($scope, $translate) {
  ```

-#### Database configuration ####

-Manual configuration is not needed.
-An sql script will be executed to create the missing tables when the server is run.

-You may get the message `Database 'default' is in an inconsistent state!`.
-This is because Sqlite3 doesn't seem to work with foreign keys.
-Just click on *Mark it resolved*.

-#### How to run tests ####

-Write content here.

 #### Deployment instructions ###

-To build and run the application in the Play server, execute `make server`.
+To build and run the application in the Play server, execute `activator run`.
 It may take some time to download some missing packages the first time if you have installed *activator-minimal*.

-Once the server is running you can connect to the application's webpage by entering ``http://127.0.0.1:9000`` in your browser's address bar.
+Once the server is running you can connect to the application's webpage by entering ``http://localhost:9000`` in your browser's address bar.
 The first time you access the application, it may take a while because of the compilation process.

 Use ``Ctrl + D`` to stop the server and go back to the console.